attainu/python-project-shivam-singh-au17/README.md

-# SWIGGY
+# SWIGGY (Implemented an online food ordering system)

-Swiggy is India's largest and highest-valued online food ordering and delivery platform
+Swiggy is India's largest online food ordering and delivery platform, founded in 2014.
+Swiggy is based in Bangalore, India, and as of March 2019, was operating in 100 Indian cities.

 The aim of this project is to a meal ordering service like swiggy, where you can order meals from your favorite restaurants where